mattw59/unfound/README.md

 - [ ] queue up actions
 - [ ] allow queued actions to be canceled

+- [X] new workers are added when food or housing is available
+- [X] use food over time
+- [X] farms generate resources over time
+- [X] farms occupy a worker
+- [X] include a missions list in a left-side menu
 - [X] display a stats summary across the top of the screen
 - [X] limit the number of active transitions by the number of workers
 - [X] Define the game's beginning state in a JSON array, which is copied into local storage on first load